cgerson/cgerson.github.io/_posts/2015-07-10-Webscraping.md

 On this site, the information I needed was behind a <a href="http://awardsdatabase.oscars.org/ampas_awards/BasicSearchInput.jsp" target="_blank">search box</a>.
 Here I created a post request to submit a search query for Oscar nominees from year 1960 ('BSFromYear: 33') to 2014 ('BSToYear': 87).

     url = "http://awardsdatabase.oscars.org/ampas_awards/BasicSearch"
-    data = {'action': 'performSearch', 'BSFromYear': 53, 'BSToYear': 87, 'BSCategory': 1061, 'BSCategory': 1062, 'BSCategory': 1063, 'BSCategory': 1064, 'displayType': 1}
+    data = {'action': 'performSearch',
+    'BSFromYear': 53,
+    'BSToYear': 87,
+    'BSCategory': 1061,
+    'BSCategory': 1062,
+    'BSCategory': 1063,
+    'BSCategory': 1064,
+    'displayType': 1}
     response = requests.post(url, data=data)
     page = response.text
     soup = BeautifulSoup(page,"html.parser")

-Then, I used regular expressions again to collect a list of names of all Oscar nominees.
+Then, I used regular expressions again to collect a list of names of all Oscar nominees inside 'BSNominationID' tags.

       for name in soup.find_all('a',attrs = {'href':re.compile('BSNominationID')}):
       	  osc_names.append(name.text)